-Sewer System Maintenance Department, (Employees = 4 full time)
+Sewer System Maintenance Department, 4 employees

 The collection system is operated to transport wastewater collected from residential and commercial patrons of the City of Westminster and unincorporated area of Midway City to the Orange County Sanitation District for treatment.
 The water is then recycled for use in the Ground Water Replenishment System (GWRS) or is treated and deposited into the ocean.